 One of the major differences between Acamprosate and naltrexone is the fact that Acamprosate does not alter the effects of alcohol.
 A patient on naltrexone, for instance, won’t get the same pleasure out of drinking that they used to.
 But a patient on Acamprosate will likely still experience the typical euphoria.

 Suboxone is a drug that is frequently given to people with opioid addictions.
 They take it as a part of opioid replacement therapy (or ORT).
 Rather than blocking opioid receptors like naltrexone, these types of treatments instead stimulate the receptors to a small degree.
 This in turn can make withdrawals easier to withstand and cravings much less intense.

 Suboxone works, but it’s not without its problems – one of the biggest being the risk of secondary addiction.
 Also, Suboxone is only available orally, which means it's not as convenient.
 It's very easy to miss a dose of your medication when you need to take it on a daily basis, and if you miss a dose of Suboxone, you will experience withdrawal symptoms.
 This is not the case Vivitrol- if you miss a dose of Vivitrol you will simply not have the benefits it provides.

 Vivitrol has been shown to be just as effective at treating opioid addiction as Suboxone.
 According to a study that was recently done by NIDA, more doctors are switching to Vivitrol.
 They’re finding that their patients are responding very well, avoiding relapse, without the disadvantages to Suboxone and Methadone therapy.

-If you haven’t done well with Suboxone or other Buprenorphine drugs, it’s worth trying Vivitrol instead.
+If you haven’t done well with Suboxone or methadone drugs, it’s worth trying Vivitrol instead.
 You may find that it’s the key to your recovery that you have been looking for.